kissanealex/CTEC3905/README.md

 ### Nice Features

+#### Transitions
+The transition on the navigation is only a little feature but allows a sophisticated change between no background colour to the hover colour of blue.
+`transition: background-color 0.5s ease;`

 #### Keyframes
 The following code allows the arrow at the bottom of the screen to bounce smoothly and looks fantastic.
 This is done using keyframes as shown below.
 Booming tricky!
 ```